sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 1. IT Solutions are broken down into manageable parts (IT Products)
 2. Each IT Product must be assessed on its own as well as a part of overall the IT Solution.
 3. IT Products may be bought, built, or adopted (e.g. Open Source Software)
-4. IT Solutions are assessed against the IT Solutions risk assessment framework (see [Risk Managing the Obtention of Software](#risk-managing-the-obtention-of-software)).
+4. IT Solutions are assessed against the IT Solutions Risk Assessment Framework (see [Risk Managing the Obtention of Software](#risk-managing-the-obtention-of-software)).
   As such:
-   1. Complex and core to mandate IT Solutions are architected internally to ESDC.
+   1. Complex and core to mandate IT Solutions are architected and delivered internally by ESDC employees but may leverage third party IT Products as components.
    2. Non-complex and not core to mandate IT Solutions may be architected and delivered by third party integrators and/or vendors.
 5. IT Solutions must provide their overall and individual IT products metrics internally to ESDC.
 Metrics are comprised of the following:
    - Accessibility test results